philcifone/ansible/README.md

 sudo ansible-vault encrypt_string --vault-password-file ~/.vault_key
 ```

-This generates a password encrypted inside your ansible vault with your vault key and AES256 encryption.
-When creating a new password, enter the desired password after running the command and then press ctrl-d twice without pressing enter.
+This generates an encrypted password with your vault key using AES256 encryption.
+When creating a new password, enter the desired password after running the command and then press ctrl-d twice without pressing enter to exit and receive your encryption key.

 Playbook commands are run using: